Kaiepi/ra-Gauge/README.md

 has Bool:D $.gc is default(so $*VM.name eq <moar jvm>.any);
 ```

 `$!gc` toggles garbage collection before intensive iterations in general, i.e. those of `poll` currently.
-By default, this will be `True` on MoarVM and the JVM.
-If set to `False`, iterations are very likely to be skewed by any interruption due to GC (if available).
+If set to `True`, iterations are less likely to be skewed by any interruption due to GC , but only in a single-threaded context.

 METHODS
 =======